 The Government has agreed to implement modern legislation that will help guide the sector into the future.
-The Incorporated Societies Bill, which the Ministry is now consulting on, aims to make societies more robust, help them govern themselves, and provide more constructive options when things go wrong.
+The Incorporated Societies Bill, which was exposed for public comment from October 2015 to June 2016, aims to make societies more robust, help them govern themselves, and provide more constructive options when things go wrong.

 - The Law Commission’s report: A New Act for Incorporated Societies